Styling

 }

-For this purpose we're using next-themes package under the hood to handle the user preferences management.
+For this purpose, we're using the next-themes package under the hood to handle user preference management.

 export const ThemeProvider = memo<ThemeProviderProps>(({ children }) => {